28 Apr 2026

 1. Who can apply for SRS?

-Interstate and IB students should wait until early August 2025 to complete their SRS applications, when UAC will have access to your Year 12 student ID details.
+If you're an interstate student, wait until early August 2026 to complete your SRS application.
+By then, UAC will have access to your Year 12 student ID details.

 2. When and how do I apply?

 You can apply for SRS after you complete your UAC undergraduate application.
-At the end of the application, you’ll see a link to apply for SRS.
-Click on the link then follow these easy steps to submit your SRS application.
+Follow the link to the Entry schemes tab.
+Click on Apply for SRS then follow these easy steps to submit your SRS application.

 3. What does my school need to do for SRS?

 When UAC receives your SRS application, your school principal will be emailed a link to access your details.
-They will then advise their nominated staff member to rate you according to your aptitude in different areas, such as independence, motivation and academic potential.
+They will then advise their nominated staff member to rate you according to your aptitude in different areas, such as independence, motivation and capacity for abstract thought.

 While UAC invites all secondary schools in Australia with SRS applicants to submit ratings, participation is optional.
 UAC cannot guarantee that your school will provide ratings for your application.